 Have you ever turned down help because you felt you didn’t deserve it?
 Many of us struggle with accepting help from others.
 So when should you accept help with sales?

 Sometimes we criticize ourselves for needing help.
 Often we feel guilty receiving help because it seems unfair to those that don’t have access to the same or maybe we “don’t want to put anyone out” on our behalf.

-Does Accepting Help Take Away From Your Own Accomplishment?
+Does Accepting Help With Sales Take Away From Your Own Accomplishment?

 Recently I worked with one of my VIP Clients who is diligently building her business.
 When we got to the exercise in the VIP manual on Developing Your Network, she instantly pushed back.
 She shared how uncomfortable it makes her to accept help from others.
 Her response isn’t uncommon.
 Many of my clients struggle with accepting help from their network of connections.
 There is a process I guide them through which usually gives them a reframe about the exercise and gets them excited to give it a try.
 However, this client was particularly adamant about not wanting to complete the assignment.